-The second meeting of the OEWG will be held in person at the United Nations Environment Programme Headquarters, Nairobi, Kenya, from 11 to 15 December 2023.
+The second meeting of the OEWG was held in person at the United Nations Environment Programme Headquarters, Nairobi, Kenya, from 11 to 15 December 2023.

-The Secretariat will provide facilities for regional groups to organize preparatory meetings on 9 and 10 December 2023 at the meeting venue.
-The meeting will be held as an in-person meeting and conducted in the six official languages of the United Nations.
-The meeting will also be live-streamed online.
+The Secretariat provided facilities for regional groups to organize preparatory meetings on 9 and 10 December 2023 at the meeting venue.
+The meeting was held as an in-person meeting and conducted in the six official languages of the United Nations and live-streamed online.

 The first session of the OEWG was held in two parts.
 The first part of the session (OEWG 1.1) took place in Nairobi in a hybrid format with online participation, on 6 October 2022, and the resumed first session (OEWG 1.2) in Bangkok from 30 January until 3 February 2023.

 The ad hoc open-ended working group agreed to establish a contact group on the organization of work of the OEWG.
 The contact group was mandated to